Jebbss/projecteuler/README.md

 # projecteuler
-This is a resoprosity containing my answers to project euler questions.
-Written in Python, Java and sometimes C.
+This is a resoprosity containing my answers to project euler questions, written in Python 2.7.
+See projecteuler.net